-Born on the outskirts of the University of Notre Dame, Joe was raised in Northern Indiana.
+Born and raised on the outskirts of the University of Notre Dame, Joe was raised to be proactive and efficient by his immigrant parents.
 After receiving his B.S. in Finance from Indiana University back in May 2013, he won a fellowship with the International Radio and Television Society which brought him to New York City for an MTV internship.
 This led to 4 years working for MTV/VH1 in their programming department as an assistant, and eventually coordinator.
 In March 2015, he founded Telemazing, where he assembled a team of correspondents and created videos, podcasts, and articles about TV shows.
 He executive produced, directed, and edited over 240 videos and 50 podcasts over 2.5 years.

 In August 2017, Joe ended Telemazing and left VH1 to attend graduate school at Chapman University in Orange, California.
 There, he produced 2 mini-short films, 2 short films, and a thesis short, managing a budget of $15,000 while shooting on location in Wilson, Kansas.
 Over his two years of graduate school, he was a UPM for multiple short films and attended various internships in Los Angeles at FOX Broadcasting Network, Echo Lake, Plan B, Legendary, and United Talent Agency.
 When Joe received his M.F.A. in Producing in May 2019, UTA hired him to assist two TV Lit agents.

-While busy writing, Joe became a mentor for the Indiana University Media School’s Semester in LA Mentorship, a mentee of the 2021 HRTS Mentorship Program, and a script reader for the 2021 Diverso Minority Report Fellowship Program.
-He also runs a Young Adult Writer’s Group, a Writer’s Accountability group, and co-runs the #WGAMix Discord server (of over 1300 writers) with its monthly virtual mixers.
-He hosts a Clubhouse audio show WHAT TV SHOWS DID YOU WATCH THIS WEEK every Sunday talking about the shows the co-hosts and listeners watched this week.
+While busy writing, Joe became a mentor for the Indiana University Media School’s Semester in LA Mentorship and the 2022 winners of the WeScreenplay’s College Lab.
+He’s additionally a mentee of the 2022 HRTS Mentorship Program, and was a script reader for the 2021 Diverso Minority Report Fellowship Program.
+He also runs a Young Adult Writer’s Group, co-runs the #WGAMix Discord server (of over 1700 writers) with monthly virtual mixers, and runs a TV Club for New Hollywood Association.